William the Lion: Reign

 Malcolm IV did not live for long, and upon his death on 9 December 1165 at age 24, William ascended the throne.
-The new monarch was crowned on 24 December 1165.
+The new monarch was inaugurated on 24 December 1165.
+His brother's steward, constable, and chancellor remained in office, and William confirmed Malcolm IV's last bequest to Dunfermline Abbey.
 In contrast to his deeply religious, frail brother, William was powerfully built, redheaded, and headstrong.
 He was an effective monarch whose reign was marred by his ill-fated attempts to regain control of his paternal inheritance of Northumbria from the Anglo-Normans.

-After his accession to the throne William spent some time at the court of Henry II; then, quarrelling with Henry, he arranged in 1168 the first definite treaty of alliance between France and Scotland.
+After his accession to the throne William spent some time at the court of King Henry II; then, quarrelling with Henry, he arranged in 1168 the first definite treaty of alliance between France and Scotland.

-William was then a key player in the Revolt of 1173–74 against Henry II, which was led by Henry's sons with some short-lived assistance from Louis VII.
-In 1174, at the Battle of Alnwick, during a raid in support of the revolt, William recklessly charged the English troops himself, shouting, "Now we shall see which of us are good knights!"
-He was unhorsed and captured by Henry's troops led by Ranulf de Glanvill and taken in chains to Newcastle, then Northampton, and then transferred to Falaise in Normandy.
+William was then a key player in the Revolt of 1173–1174 against Henry II, which was led by Henry's sons with some short-lived assistance from Louis VII of France.
+In 1174, at the Battle of Alnwick, during a raid in support of the revolt, William was surprised in this encampment with only 60 men to the English 400.
+He recklessly charged the English troops himself, shouting, "Now we shall see which of us are good knights!"
+He was unhorsed and captured by Henry's troops led by Ranulf de Glanvill and taken in chains to Newcastle, then Northampton, and then transferred to Caen then Falaise in Normandy.
 Henry then sent an army to Scotland and occupied it.
 As ransom and to regain his kingdom, William had to acknowledge Henry as his feudal superior and agree to pay for the cost of the English army's occupation of Scotland by taxing the Scots.
-The cost was equal to 40,000 Scottish marks (£).
-The church of Scotland was also subjected to that of England.
-William acknowledged this by signing the Treaty of Falaise, and was then allowed to return to Scotland.
-In 1175 he swore fealty to Henry II at York Castle.
+The cost was equal to 40,000 Scottish marks (£26,000).
+The church in Scotland was also subjected to that of England.
+William acknowledged this by signing the Treaty of Falaise and was then allowed to return to Scotland.
+On 10 August 1175 he swore fealty to Henry II at York Castle and became his liege man.

-The humiliation of the Treaty of Falaise triggered a revolt in Galloway which lasted until 1186, and prompted the construction of a castle at Dumfries.
+The humiliation of the Treaty of Falaise triggered a revolt in Galloway which lasted until 1186 and prompted the construction of a castle at Dumfries.
 In 1179, meanwhile, William and his brother David personally led a force northwards into Easter Ross, establishing two further castles, north of the Beauly and Cromarty Firths: one on the Black Isle at Ederdour; and the other at Dunkeath, near the mouth of the Cromarty Firth opposite Cromarty.
 The aim was to discourage the Norse earls of Orkney from expanding beyond Caithness.